Updated: Jul 25

 Abderrahim Gahouane, HAF’s local community facilitator, greeted us upon our arrival in Aarbet, the village I had visited in September that convinced me quickly to come on board with HAF.
 Over the past three years, HAF has developed a special relationship with the local people, thanks to two major grants.
 The OCP Foundation generously granted HAF the opportunity to build drinking water systems, classrooms and teachers’ housing, and plant olive tree orchards irrigated by pressure-drip systems.

-It was through these important projects that HAF helped to identify the need for locally elected women to participate in a training that empowered them to be community leaders and facilitate community dialogue toward creating action plans for priority projects and implementing them.
 The Middle East Partnership Initiative (MEPI), a program of the US State Department, made this participatory development training possible through another development grant.

 In the end, our group was welcomed by Abderrahim into his home, where a team led by his wife and sister cooked what I imagine was more than 15 pounds of couscous, fitting all 80 of us into their lovely home.